What is a metered license?

 A license's usage does not have an effect on its validation result, but once the license's usage limit is reached, subsequent usage increment requests will fail with an error code indicating that the limit has been exceeded.

-For more complex metering, we recommend integrating Keygen with a third-party service such as m3ter for ingesting measurements.
+For more complex metering, we recommend integrating Keygen with a third-party service such as Lago or m3ter for ingesting measurements.

 Metering CPU core count